bengeof/Drug-Discovery-P0C6X7/Readme.txt

 Since autodock-vina can only be programmatically accessed in a Linux environment, this requires this part of the code be run in a Linux OS

+While compiling the program from the working directory files to be kept in the working directory are the following

+configCLpro.txt
+configPLpro.txt
+1p9u.pdbqt
+6w9c.pdbqt

+They can be doownloaded from this GitHub Repository